ALTER INDEX

 Rebuild a search index

-Rebuilding synchronizes all existing table data into the search index.
+This action synchronizes all data from the base table to the search index.